Arnoldj2/Live-Project-Python/README.md

 This project was fun, engaging, and provided great real world experience.
 Through doing this I was able to:
 * Increase my knowledgebase of programming languages and concepts used.
-* Improve the project flow by communicating with the team about roadblocks and other challenges.
+* Working with a team to complete tasks in a timely and efficient manner
 * Learn new efficiencies from other developers by observing their workflow and asking questions.
 * Focus on writing clean efficient code.